 Plan view of new breakline

-Delete a Whole Breakline button Delete a Whole Breakline
+Delete a Whole Breakline button Delete a breakline

 This option is for deleting an entire breakline from the current survey.